wdi-sg/project-1/README.md

-# Wanderlust
+# Food Memory Game

 <img src="/assets/img/gameflowchart.png" border = 2px solid black>

 ## Project #1: The Game

 ### **Overview**
 Memory has long been a favourite game for all generations.
-Test your memory with Wanderlust - a memory card game for all those who have a strong desire to travel and explore the world.
+Test your memory with Food Memory Game - a memory card game for all those who have a strong desire to eat.
 This game requires a good knowledge of observation, concentration and a good memory to win.
-The object of the game is to collect the most matching pairs.
-The game is designed so two players can play against each other and win by scoring higher than the other player.
+The objective of the game is to match all the pairs.

 ### **Challenges**
 + How to make shuffle function